-In website content display, we often encounter such needs: to display different content or assign unique styles to elements based on the order of data循环, the specific attributes or states of the data.For example, odd and even rows in the list need different background colors, specific types of products need special marking, or when a field is empty, the corresponding area should be hidden.
+In website content display, we often encounter such needs: to display different content or assign unique styles to elements based on the order of data cycles, specific attributes, or states.For example, the odd and even rows of the list need different background colors, specific types of products need special marking, or the corresponding area should be hidden when a field is empty.

-Core feature analysis: the foundation of loops and conditional judgments
+Core feature analysis: the foundation of loops and conditional judgment.

-Inside the loop,itemThe variable represents the current data object being iterated, which includes the title of the article (item.Title), link (item.Link), and various other attributes.
+Inside the loop,itemThe variable represents the current data object being iterated over, which includes the title (item.Title), link (item.Link) and various properties.

-2. Conditional judgment tags ({% if ... %}SeriesThis is the key to implementing “conditionality”.
-Anqi CMS provides{% if 条件 %}/{% elif 其他条件 %}[else if abbreviation] and{% else %}Tags, allowing you to determine which content will be rendered and which styles will be applied based on the truth value of the expression.
-For example,{% if item.Thumb %}you can determine if the current article has a thumbnail.
+2. Conditional judgment tag ({% if ... %}SeriesThis is the key to implementing 'conditionality'.
+Anqi CMS provides{% if 条件 %}/{% elif 其他条件 %}(short for else if) and{% else %}Labels, allowing you to decide which content will be rendered and which styles will be applied.
+For example,{% if item.Thumb %}It can determine whether the current article has a thumbnail.

-• forloop.Revcounter: Current number of remaining elements in the loop.
+• forloop.Revcounter: The remaining number of elements in the current loop.

-• forloop.Last: If it is the last element of the loop, then it is True.
+• forloop.Last: If the current is the last element of the loop, then it is True.

-Having mastered these basic tools, we can start to build various practical conditional display scenarios.
+Having mastered these basic tools, we can start building various practical conditional display scenarios.

 Practice Exercise: Flexible Use of Conditional Display

-Here are some common demand scenarios and their implementation methods:
+Here are some common scenarios and their implementation methods:

 To make the data list more readable, we often need to apply different background colors or borders to odd and even rows.